amalgam8/amalgam8.github.io/overview.md

    provides a centralized view of all the microservices in an application, regardless of where they are actually running.
-To simplify integration of microservices that are already using a service registry, Amalgam8 registry provides adapters that automatically pull in information from various service registry solutions such as Etcd (used by Kubernetes), Netflix Eureka, Consul, etc.
+To simplify integration of microservices that are already using a service registry, Amalgam8 registry provides a plug-in point for adapters that can automatically pull in information from other service registry solutions such as Etcd (used by Kubernetes), Netflix Eureka, Consul, etc.

 2. **Controller** - A multi-tenant controller that monitors the registry